-With an edgy reputation more true crime than travel, Colón rarely makes travel wish lists, but there is more to this Caribbean province than its downtrodden capital.
-Think pristine beaches and lowland rainforests, colonial splendors and modern engineering marvels.
-Portobelo, with its growing music and art scene, shows the best of vibrant Congo culture, while the luxury train between Panama City and Colón remains one of the greatest rail journeys in the Americas.
+Colón Province is much, much more than its run-down capital.
+Think pristine beaches and lowland rainforests, colonial splendor and the modern engineering marvel of the Panama Canal.
+Portobelo, with its growing music and art scene, shows the best of the vibrant culture of the Congos, descendants of African slaves who have preserved the legacy of their ancestors, while the train trip between Panama City and Colón remains one of the greatest rail journeys in the Americas.